opalinn/bioniformatics_workshop/practice_3/lab_journal_practice_3.md

 ```
 python quast.py -o /data/quast_out_srr292678 contigs.fasta
 ```
 It produced some files.
-HTML report is in this folder (quast_srr292678.html)
+HTML reports are in this folder.

-## Part 5.

 ## Part 5.
 Genome Annotation